texfaq/texfaq.github.io/FAQ-codelist.md

 date: 2014-06-10
 ---

-''Pretty'' code listings are sometimes considered worthwhile by the ''ordinary'' programmer, but they have a serious place in the typesetting of dissertations by computer science and other students who are expected to write programs.
+"Pretty" code listings are sometimes considered worthwhile by the "ordinary" programmer, but they have a serious place in the typesetting of dissertations by computer science and other students who are expected to write programs.
 Simple verbatim listings of programs are commonly useful, as well.